Ganesh Chaturthi: Foods

 The primary sweet dish during the festival is modak (modak in Marathi and Konkani, modakam or kudumu in Telugu, modaka or kadubu in Kannada, kozhakatta or modakkam in Malayalam and kozhukattai or modagam in Tamil).
 A modak is a dumpling made from rice or wheat flour, stuffed with grated coconut, jaggery, dried fruits and other condiments and steamed or fried.
 Another popular sweet dish is the karanji (karjikai in Kannada), similar to modak in composition and taste but in a semicircular shape.
 This sweet meal is called Nevri in Goa and is synonymous with Ganesh festival amongst the Goans and the Konkani diaspora.

 In Andhra Pradesh and Telangana modak, laddu, vundrallu (steamed, coarsely ground rice-flour balls), panakam (a jaggery-, black pepper- and cardamom-flavoured drink), vadapappu (soaked moong lentils) and chalividi (a cooked rice flour and jaggery mixture) are offered to Ganesh.
 These offerings are known as naivedya, and a plate of modak traditionally holds 21 pieces of the sweet.
 In Goa, modak and a Goan version of idli (sanna) is popular.

 Panchakajjaya is an offering made to Ganesh during this festival in parts of Karnataka.
 It is a mixture of desiccated coconut, roasted Bengal gram powder, sugar, ghee, and sesame.
 Different versions of panchakajjaya are made.
 Roasted Bengal gram, green gram, roasted chana dal (putani) or aval can be used.

 Environmental impact

 The Madras High Court ruled in 2004 that immersion of Ganesh idols is unlawful because it incorporates chemicals that pollute the sea water.
-In Goa the sale of plaster-of-Paris Ganesha idols has been banned by the state government and celebrants are encouraged to buy traditional, artisan-made clay idols.
+In Goa, the sale of plaster-of-Paris Ganesha idols has been banned by the state government and celebrants are encouraged to buy traditional, artisan-made clay idols.

 Recent initiatives to produce traditional clay Ganesh idols in Hyderabad have been sponsored by the Andhra Pradesh Pollution Control Board.
-Environmental concern is also making people in Gujarat to opt for Ganesh idols made with a mixture of cow dung and clay.
-These are marketed as "Vedic Ganesh idols" by the organisation making them.
+In Gujarat, Ganesh idols made with a mixture of cow dung and clay are sold and marketed as "Vedic Ganesh idols".

 Due to environmental concerns, a number of families now avoid bodies of water and let the clay murtis disintegrate in a barrel of water at home.
 After a few days, the clay is spread in the garden.
 In some cities a public, eco-friendly process is used for the immersion.